dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 Functional reactive programming has been all the hype in recent years but let's face it;
 these libraries completely change the way we program.
 They require a dramatic shift in thinking, and getting your whole team on board might be a pain.
-On top of that, in my experience, it is overkill for many use cases.
+On top of that, in our opinion, it is overkill for many use cases.

 As we will see with Kotlin's coroutines we are going to try to keep a comfortable imperative style while retaining many of the benefits of asynchronous programming.